-Weekly quizzes are scheduled to keep students on task.
-Major exams will be administered.
+Twelve quizzes are scheduled to keep students on task.
+Two major exams will be administered.
 Tests must be taken during the allotted testing period.
 There are no make-ups for missed quizzes or exams.
 Students should begin reading the textbook immediately.

 All course related submissions and activity takes place within the D2L module.

 All exams will be administered through D2L.
 It is the student’s responsibility to log on the D2L site at the appropriate time.
 Test results should be posted within three day.
 On testing dates, I recommend you use a reliable computer and Internet service provider.
 Select a quiet testing area, free of distractions.

 There are specific times throughout the semester when the instructor is required to record student attendance.
 Through Desire2Learn (D2L), I can monitor the dates and times you have logged into this class module.
 I can also monitor the general discussion area postings and whether you have opened specific coursework areas, assigned readings, tests, and discussion postings.
 This is interpreted as class attendance/participation since you are working within the online module.
 MSU policy allows the instructor to “drop a student any time during the semester for excessive absences, for consistently failing to meet class assignments, for an indifferent attitude, or for disruptive conduct.”
 Students should be informed that I do not drop for excessive absences or non-participation.
 The grade of “F” may result if a student ceases to participate (take tests and complete other assignments) without completely processing a course drop or withdrawal from the University.
 This is an upper level undergraduate course.
 You are the responsible party.